-This beautiful photo was shot by Katelyn James Photography and the greatest part is that she did these DIY arrangements herself!
+Katelyn James Photography shotted this beautiful photo, and the most significant part is that she did these DIY arrangements herself!
 Yes DIY wedding arrangements made by and photographed by the same lovely lady!

 TIP #1: Avoid Making A Large Quantity of Large Arrangements